 First, bear in mind that while you may fit into the below criteria, the lender will actually be the one deciding whether they are willing to underwrite your proposed loan.
-Here are some of the main requirements:
+Here are some of the typical requirements for SBA loans:

 - The business must be “small” as defined by the SBA’s small business size standards

-- The business must not engage in “prohibited activities” – of their their are a laundry list
+- The business must not engage in “prohibited activities” – of which there is a laundry list

 - The proceeds of the loan must be used for an eligible purpose